brunobrsr1/sales-project/README.md

 - **2,000+ sales transactions** with multiple items
 - **25 sales representatives** across different territories
 - **50 suppliers** with contact information

-## 🚀 Getting Started

-1. Follow the setup instructions above
-2. Run all cells in `analysis.ipynb` sequentially
-3. Explore the interactive visualizations
-4. Modify queries to answer additional business questions
-5. Customize the analysis for your specific needs

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for improvements.

 ---

 **Ready to unlock powerful business insights from your sales data?
 Start exploring! 🚀**